fyxme/enumpwshhistbof/readme.md

 ## Credits

+- [netexec's powershell history module](https://github.com/Pennyw0rth/NetExec/blob/main/nxc/modules/powershell_history.py), which this BOF is based on
-wsummerhill's [enumfiles](https://github.com/wsummerhill/BOF-enumfiles) BOF which has a powershell history module which lists powershell history files.
+- wsummerhill's [enumfiles](https://github.com/wsummerhill/BOF-enumfiles) BOF which has a powershell history module which lists powershell history files.
 However, only works for the current user only and requires the `APPDATA` environment variable to be set which is not always the case.